Pandemic Preparedness and Response Team

 Increased Monitoring of our Senior Care Residents

-- In the past two months, we have been even more vigilant than our usual monitoring practices.
+- We have been even more vigilant than our usual monitoring practices.
 In the Health Center (Skilled Nursing and Assisted Living), we are assessing vital signs (Pulse Ox, BP and temperature) at least two times every day.

 - We are calling to check on our Independent Living residents twice a week.